 No matter the size, these fish hit with STEEL, so be ready.

-I had an amazing trip, saw some awesome things, met some cool people and caught great fish in some seriously rough conditions (it was in the low 30s in the morning!).
+I had an amazing trip, saw some awesome things, met some cool people and caught great fish.
 I love north Georgia and this fishery, I encourage anyone who has ever been curious about trout fishing to call these guys, you will be glad that you did!

 Until next time, Tight Lines.